(All fields required)

 If tonsils are very large, the sound of the voice may be different after surgery.

 Some children have nausea and vomiting from the general anesthetic.
 This should stop within a few hours.
-Please call the office nurse if nausea and vomiting continues for more than 12 – 24 hours.
+Call the office nurse if nausea and vomiting continues for more than 12 – 24 hours.

 The most important part of recovery is to drink plenty of fluids.
 Some children do not want to drink because of pain.
-Offer and encourage fluids frequently such as juice, soft drinks, popsicles and Jell-O. Milk products such as pudding, yogurt and ice cream may be offered.
+Offer and encourage fluids every hour or so while awake, such as juice, soft drinks, popsicles and Jell-O. Milk products such as pudding, yogurt and ice cream may be offered.
 Some children may have a small amount of liquid come out of the nose when drinking.
 This should stop a few weeks after surgery.
 Please call the office nurse if there are concerns that your child is not drinking enough or if there are signs of dehydration (urination less than 2 –3 times per day, crying but no tears).
-For children who absolutely will not drink and who are showing signs of dehydration, go to Cincinnati Children’s Emergency Department at the Main Campus for evaluation.
+For children who refuse to drink and who are showing signs of dehydration, go to Cincinnati Children’s Emergency Department at the Main Campus for evaluation.
 Do not go to Liberty Campus or Urgent Care.

-There are no food restrictions after surgery.
-The sooner eating and chewing are resumed, the quicker the recovery.
-Many children are reluctant to eat because of pain.
+Children can return to their normal diet after surgery.
+The sooner they begin to eat and chew, the quicker the recovery.
+Many children may not want to eat because of pain.
 As long as your child is drinking well, don’t worry about eating.
 Many children are not interested in eating for at least a week after surgery.
-Some children lose weight, which is gained back when a normal diet is resumed.
+Some children lose weight, but gain it back when a normal diet is resumed.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900